Compare Forex Brokers!

 Financial Writer

-Ida joined our team as a financial writer in 2023.
-She has a degree in Digital Marketing and a background in content writing and SEO.
-In addition to her marketing and writing skills, Ida also has an interest in cryptocurrencies and blockchain networks.
-Her interest in crypto trading led to a wider fascination with Forex technical analysis and price movement.
-She continues to develop her skills and knowledge in Forex trading and keeps a close eye on which Forex brokers offer the best trading environments for new traders.
+Ida is a financial writer with a degree in Digital Marketing and a strong background in content writing and SEO.
+Her expertise extends beyond marketing and writing, with a keen interest in cryptocurrencies and blockchain networks.
+Ida's passion for crypto trading sparked a deeper fascination with Forex technical analysis and price movement.
+She is continually expanding her knowledge in Forex trading, staying informed about the latest trends and identifying the best trading environments for new traders.